Terry-Mochire/static-site-generaor/README.md

 The generator will then convert all Markdown files in the input directory into HTML files in the output directory.

+To use the flask server, run the following command:

+    python3 app.py

+The flask server will then run on `http://localhost:5000/` and will display the generated website.
+The site allows a user to upload a Markdown file and navigate to the generated HTML pages.

 ### Features

 The generator supports the following features: